 In 2020, the Government passed regulations to add Covid-19 to the list of diseases for which there is no charge for NHS treatment.
 This concession is regardless of a person’s immigration status.

 Persons in the UK as short-term visitors or without lawful status can use the NHS for Covid-19 treatment without charge.
-Even in cases where a person has to take a Coivd-19 test, and it is negative, there will not be an NHS charge.
+This includes cases where a person has to take a Coivd-19 test, and it is negative.

 The Government will now extend this concession for patients undergoing vaccinations and not subject them to immigration checks.